 The 300-acre Korean zone conceived in 2013 and later was junked as no Korean company showed interest.

-As part of of Rising Rajasthan, global investors summit to be held from 9-11 December 2024, chief minister Bhajan Lal Sharma, his additional chief secretary Shikhar Agarwal and industries Ajitabh Sharma along with other senior officers, will hold investor road shows and meetings with prominent industrialists and corporates in the capital Seoul.
+As part of promotion of Rising Rajasthan, global investors summit to be held from 9-11 December 2024, chief minister Bhajan Lal Sharma, his additional chief secretary Shikhar Agarwal and principal secretary industries Ajitabh Sharma along with other senior officers, will hold investor road shows and meetings with prominent industrialists and corporates in the capital Seoul.

 “We have success stories of two dedicated Japanese Zones in Rajasthan, which is the first state to have a country specific zone.
 Currently more than 50 Japanese companies are operating from the dedicated zones with great ease investing around Rs 7,000 crore in total,” said a senior official.